rifat-hossain07/rifat-hossain07/README.md

 <h3>
 RHR-Tech</h3>

-This is a full-stack website,which is a Technology Brand Shop Website.
+This is a full-stack Tech selling shop website.
 <h5>key features:-</h5>
 <ul>
   <li>This website is secured; visitors cannot make any changes without logging in.</li>